 Adaptive trials enable continual modification to the trial design based on interim data.
 This means that with adaptive trials, you have the opportunity to make changes to your trial, while it is still ongoing.
 Which in turn can allow you to explore options and treatments that you would otherwise be unable to which can lead to improvements to your trial, based on data as it becomes available.

-Below is an example of a blinded sample size re-estimation being carried out in nQuery Sample Size Software.
+Below is an example of a blinded sample size re-estimation being carried out in nQuery Clinical Trial Design Platform.
 It will be an overview, showing you where the advantages and disadvantages of an unblinded sample size re-estimation come into play, in an adaptive clinical trial.

 Blinded sample size re-estimation allows the estimation of improved estimates for these nuisance parameters without unblinding the study.
 The next video will show you an example of a Blinded sample size re-estimation being carried out on nQuery Software using a simple T-Test example.
 In nQuery you will do a classic sample size determination for a T-test, then apply this to a blinded SSR scenario.